music-encoding/guidelines/_guidelines-v4/05-mensural/06-mensuraldata.md

 {% include mei example="mensural/mensural-sample168.xml" valid="" %}

 This feature may also be used to encode measured music without using the {% include link elem="measure" %} element.
-That is, the same data organization described above may be used, but with the addition of barlines, indicated by the {% include link elem="barLine" %} element, for those situations where a measure-by-measure organization is not appropriate, for exampe, when measures are not coincident in all the staves of a score.
+That is, the same data organization described above may be used, but with the addition of barlines, indicated by the {% include link elem="barLine" %} element, for those situations where a measure-by-measure organization is not appropriate, for example, when measures are not coincident in all the staves of a score.